zinzy/zinzy.website-v2/index.md

 ---
-title: "Home"
+title: "Zinzy Waleson Geene"
 layout: index
 micro_limit: 3
 ---
-# Heya!
-I am Zinzy Waleson Geene.
-I come here to learn in public and change my mind.
+Heya pal, glad you're here.
+I'm Zinzy, a human, former band geek, designer and researcher from Amsterdam.
+This is a quiet street on the Internet where I come to learn in public and change my mind.
 What about you?

-This is my personal website, a quiet street on the Internet where I share soft stances, lived experiences, and critical notes on the things I hold dear.
-Whatever brought you here, I hope you have a good time.
-You can start by learning more [about me](/about), about [my work](/work) or about [this site](/site).
+The best way to get to know me is by meeting with me personally.
+If you're in the neighborhood, feel free to come say [hello](/hello).
+A good alternative is to look around on this website.